lucaslui/portal-iot-tpm-backend/readme.md

 -   📥 Submit PRs to help solve issues or add features
 -   ✋ Influence the future of API with feature requests

-And make sure to read the [Contributing Guide](./contributing.md) before making a pull request.
+And make sure to read the [CONTRIBUTING](./contributing.md) guide before making a pull request.

 <h2 id="license"> 📝 License </h2>